 Click here to go to the Sleeping Bear Dunes National Lakeshore Planning Web Page for the Kettles Trail for more details about the E/A.

-The Park Interpretive staff will be working to develop some interpretive signs to describe the geological formations and unique habitats in this area.
-These signs will be funded through a grant from the American Hiking Society.
+The Park Interpretive staff is developing some interpretive signs to describe the geological formations and unique habitats in this area.

-We plan to start construction the first two weeks in August, 2017.
+We plan to start construction in October, 2017.
 If you are interested in helping, contact us.